-Like the sound of this Savoring Peru’s Culinary Treasures tour?
-Get in touch with Kuoda and we’ll start devising your very own customized Peru private travel experience.
+Like the sound of experiencing the best of Peruvian cuisine with this Savoring Peru’s Culinary Treasures tour?
+Get in touch with Kuoda and we’ll start devising your very own custom Peru travel experience.

 - Spend the afternoon sampling locally-brewed craft beers paired with gourmet appetizers, learning about the up-and-coming beer scene from one of the movement’s founders

 - Visit Pisco distilleries in the coastal desert and learn about the political history surrounding Peru’s spirit of choice

 - Spend an afternoon in a rural community, learning about modern-day subsistence farming and ancient agricultural practices

 - Delight in an Amazonian culinary experience in Lima.
 Visit a renowned Amazonian restaurant and learn about various exotic fruits and vegetables.

 - Experience a Nikkei (Peruvian-Japanese Fusion) culinary experience in Lima.
 Visit one of the world’s top-ranked restaurants, Maido, for an unforgettable Peruvian cuisine experience!

 - Discover why Lima is considered the ultimate city for a Peru culinary tour.
 Savor Lima’s rich Peruvian cuisine, culture, and fascinating history through a variety of restaurants, styles, and districts in only one day!

 - Personalized itinerary planning: Work with a Kuoda Travel Designer to create the Peru culinary tour of your dreams.